google/go-cloud/internal/docs/design.md

 part 1.0 yet.
 Until this milestone is reached, all of the Go Cloud libraries will be placed under a single module.
 The exceptions are standalone tools like [Contribute Bot][] that are part of the project, but not part of the library.
-After 1.0 is release, it is expected that the interfaces of Go Cloud will be released as one module and provider implementations will be in a separate module.
+After 1.0 is released, it is expected that each interface in Go Cloud will be released as one module.
+Provider implementations will live in separate modules.
 The exact details remain to be determined.

 [Go modules]: https://github.com/golang/go/wiki/Modules
 [Contribute Bot]: https://github.com/google/go-cloud/tree/master/internal/contributebot